+Two other research groups formed within PIE to analyze critical inputs to bringing innovation to market: jobs and skills and advanced manufacturing technologies.
+For these research modules, the project used surveys as well as interviews.
+The group working on jobs and skills talked with companies, community colleges, high schools, and labor market programs across the country.
+Their sample of close to 900 manufacturing establishments is the first nationally representative data on what skills are needed and shortages occur.
+Since production workers account for over 40 percent of all those employed in manufacturing, the team focused on whether there is a shortage of skills in this population, as many have claimed.
+What skills do your workers need? employers were asked.
+Basic reading, writing and math?
+To use a computer?
 To work in teams?
 To take independent initiatives?
 Have skill requirements increased significantly over the past five years?
-(Only 7 percent of the respondents thought so.)
 How long does it take to identify and hire the right candidate?
 The median answer was four weeks.
-Just under 20 percent of the establishments had some long-term vacancies (over three months) equal to 5 percent or more of their core production workers.
+Just under 20 percent of the establishments had some long-term vacancies (over three months) equal to five percent or more of their core production workers.
 The analysis drilled down into the job categories and firm types where there do seem to be problems finding candidates with the right skills.
 The problems centered in jobs requiring skills not generally available in the region; jobs requiring advanced math skills; and very small companies.
 Further probing showed that firms with few or no connections to other companies in their area and few or no connections to local schools also had more hiring issues.
 The research group conducted interviews in regions with programs that have brought together industry, schools, and government funding to work on these problems with some success.